stevengregori92/Searching-and-Filtering/README.md

 # Searching-and-Filtering
-This project is contains of Searching and Filtering features in Web Scrapping
+This project is contains of Searching and Filtering features in Web Scrapping with BeautifulSoup